 FAQ’s when transporting a yacht

-Last updated: 06/07/2016
+Last updated: 05/07/2017

-Yachting Pages spoke to DYT Yacht Transport and Global Boat Shipping to get some advice on the FAQs that are commonly asked by both owners and crew.
+Yachting Pages spoke to transport experts at DYT Yacht Transport and Global Boat Shipping to get some advice on the FAQs that are commonly asked by both owners and crew when transporting a superyacht.

 What paperwork do I need to bring?

 The whole process of transporting the yacht is understandably much smoother if you have all the necessary paperwork to hand, and is vital in order to gain customs clearance.
 For this, you'll need to bring the yacht's certificate of registry, a copy of your passport and a copy of your commercial invoice.

 Will my boat arrive dockside at the assigned delivery time?

 Generally most vessels arrive at the scheduled time given by the transport carrier.
 In such an unpredictable trade, transport companies are not however in a position to guarantee delivery times, due to potential delays with loading, clearances, bad weather along the route, engine damage and/or other problems that may occur during the voyage.